oschuen/kbac/README.md

 All Content is under the  CC BY-SA 4.0 Attribution-ShareAlike 4.0 International license.

-All Sources are under licensed under the Apache License, Version 2.0
+All Sources are licensed under the Apache License, Version 2.0